hammadullahkhan/EntityPlayGround-Angular10/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build.\n
 Run `build:prod` to build for production.
-The build artifacts will be stored in the `dist/` directory.
-Run `build:githubpages` to build for githubpages.
+The build artifacts will be stored in the `dist/` directory.\n Run `build:githubpages` to build for githubpages.
 The build artifacts will be stored in the `docs/` directory.

 ## Running unit tests